yizhang82/yizhang82.github.io/_drafts/write-design-docs.md

 2. Provide context/background/history

 This is somewhat related to "Why" but is important enough that deserves its own section.
 Often times, when a feature is being developed, a project getting started, it is not being done in a vaccum.
+Maybe it is part of a company/org wide initiative, maybe it is part of project A, maybe it aligns better with feature Y which is being worked on, or Z team needs this feature for whatever business reason.
+These provides valuable insight on why the feature is done a certain way, and invaluable for future fixes/involving/changes.

 3. Evaluate your options

+If there is only one obvious way to go about implementing a feature, it probably doesn't need a design doc anyway.
+It is obvious that you can figure out the implementation choice from the doc, but the road not taken can be even more important.
+Computer engineering / design is about trade-offs and there is no perfect solution - only the best for the job at hand.
+The best design docs carefully lays out the options and describe the trade-offs / pros and cons in each design, and find the best one that has the right trade-off for the current project.

 4. Capture the data and back it up

-5. It captures It starts a conversation

-2.